message/iata/BE.md

 - students;
 - military personnel traveling on duty;
 - passengers with an "Essential Journey Certificate" issued by Belgium or a ‘note verbale' stating that the country of destination will allow them to enter;
 - passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least two weeks before departure.
+Vaccines accepted are AstraZeneca (Vaxzevria), Covishield, Janssen, Moderna (Spikevax) and Pfizer-BioNTech (Comirnaty);
-Vaccines accepted are AstraZeneca (Vaxzevria), Covishield, Janssen, Moderna and Pfizer-BioNTech (Comirnaty).
+- unvaccinated passengers younger than 18 years if accompanied by a parent with a COVID-19 vaccination certificate showing that the parent was fully vaccinated at least two weeks before departure.
+Vaccines accepted are AstraZeneca (Vaxzevria), Covishield, Janssen, Moderna (Spikevax) and Pfizer-BioNTech (Comirnaty).
 3. Passengers with a "C" visa issued by Belgium before 18 March 2020 must have an Essential Travel Certificate.
 - This does not apply to:
 - passengers with diplomatic passports traveling on duty;